WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-17-Diary-of-a-developer-making-test-lists.markdown

 > GetRandomExample, Choice type

-_I don't really need to label this list, as it is just for me, but I chose to as a way of organizing my thoughts._
+_I don't really need to label this list, as it is just for me, but I chose to as a way of organizing my thoughts.
+I am also trying to break my code familiarity with a touch of formality to add a little bit of psychological distance from what I know about the code.
+I don't know if that works..._
 > - single choice

 _The first deviation away from the unit tests, a single item in a choice.
-When I wrote the code, my mind was conflating one and two items as being the same problem, hence just a check for two._
+When I wrote the code, my mind was conflating one and two items as being the same problem, hence just a check for two.
+I came up with this case as a product of years of tester methodology.
+Whenever we are talking about quantities of things, there is nothing, one thing, two things, and then at least more than two.
+Oh, that reminds me, when I came up with the list for this article, I forgot to include "empty choice list."
+Rather than fix the list, I am going to keep that omission here in the article as a demonstration on how time and reflection are sometimes needed to correct our mistaken assumptions._
 > - double choice
 > - n choices